 History

-The oldest castle in Caldicot was built probably in the first quarter of the 12th century on the initiative of Walter Fitz Roger, the sheriff of Gloucester, who built timber and earth motte and bailey fortifications.
-After the death of his son, Milo Fitz Walter and the childless life of his five sons, the castle passed into the hands of Humphrey II de Bohun, earl of Hereford, who married Margaret, the eldest daughter of Milo.
-It was probably his grandson Henry who founded a stone keep before 1220, and his son, Humphrey de Bohun, the second Earl of Hereford, after 1221 and before 1275, formed the perimeter of the stone defensive walls of the castle.
+The first castle in Caldicot was probably built in the first quarter of the 12th century on the initiative of Walter Fitz Roger, Sheriff of Gloucester, who funded wood and earth motte fortifications.
+After the death of his son Milo Fitz Walter and the death of his five sons without heirs, the castle passed into the hands of Humphrey II de Bohun, Earl of Hereford, who married Margaret, Milo’s eldest daughter.
+It was most likely his grandson Henry who funded the stone keep before 1220, and his son, Humphrey de Bohun, the second Earl of Hereford, after 1221 and before 1275 built the perimeter of the castle’s stone walls.
+The next period of construction activity lasted from the end of the 13th century to the second quarter of the 14th century, when a complex of impressive residential buildings was created in the castle.

 Architecture

-The castle from the 13th century was built on a small elevation in the bend of the Nedern Brook, on its west side.
-Its plan had a shape similar to an oval 100 x 66 meters.
-It consisted of a defensive wall connected to the north with a keep on the mound, a horseshoe-shaped south-east tower and a cylindrical south-west tower.
-The entrance gate to the castle was initially located in the western curtain, placed in the Bohun Tower in the shape of an elongated horseshoe, with a gateway located similarly to the Pembroke Castle in the side wall.
-The entrance was closed with a portcullis and probably reached through a wooden bridge over the ditch.
-The economic outer bailey was located west of the castle.
+The castle was built on a small outcrop of land, in a bend of the Nedern stream, on the western side of one of its many bends.
+This area was devoid of any major natural obstacles, except for the marshy and boggy meadows on both sides of the stream, especially near its mouth in the south into the wide estuary of the Severn River.
+The castle had a shape close to an oval measuring 100 x 66 meters.
+At the end of the 13th century, it consisted of a defensive wall connected to the north with a round keep situated on an earthen mound, and reinforced with a horseshoe-shaped south-eastern tower and a cylindrical south-western tower.
+The entrance gate to the spacious inner ward was initially located on the western side, placed in the Bohun Tower in the shape of an elongated horseshoe, with the gate passage situated similarly to Pembroke Castle in the side wall.
+The outer bailey was located to the west of the castle.

 Current state